Plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 - :code:`format` - if encountered on date value it will format it as short date string.
 - :code:`format(val)` - formats current value using specified format string.
 For example, you can use :code:`N2` for a numbers with two decimals.
+- :code:`format(val, locale)` - formats current value using specified format string and Locale.
+For example, you can use :code:`format(C, fr-FR)` to apply a specific currency to the tag.

 .. note:: If you want to use colon character :code:`:` with the formatter then it must be escaped with a backslash \